 |Xbox ONE [Reviewed], PS4, PS3, Xbox 360|

-As mentioned before, the Ubi Art engine is used to bring Valiant Hearts’ world to life and it does an absolutely marvelous job.
-The hand-drawn art style and charm of this game is one of its strongest assets.
-It perfectly depicts everything from the happy expressions of Emile when reading a letter from his daughter thousands of miles away to the brutality of the bitter never-ending trench warfare that was the Great War.
-The best possible way to illustrate the game’s plot and characters was used through the power of Ubi Art.
-The music in Valiant Hearts is also a perfect fit, with the main theme being exceptionally powerful.
+As mentioned before, the Ubi Art engine is used to bring Valiant Hearts’ world to life, and it does an absolutely marvelous job.
+The hand-drawn art style and charm of this game are some of its strongest assets.
+It perfectly depicts everything from the happy expressions of Emile when reading a letter from his daughter thousands of miles away, to the brutality of the bitter never-ending trench warfare that was the Great War.
+The best possible way to illustrate the game’s plot and characters is accomplished through the power of Ubi Art.
+The music in Valiant Hearts is also a perfect fit, with the central theme being exceptionally powerful.
 The soundtrack is done almost entirely with piano alone; giving the game its own unique sound and feel.
 The music magnificently meshes with the Valiant Heart’s tone.
-The story will take the player through an up and down roller coaster of emotions right up until the sobering and heart wrenching ending.
+The story will take the player through an up and down roller-coaster of emotions right up until the sobering and heart-wrenching ending.
 I can’t praise the game’s art style, music, character, and charm enough.
 Everything in this game just oozes with heart.
 The game amazingly portrays how awful and exhausting The Great War really was for every poor soul involved.

-One of the brilliant components in the game is the collectables.
+One of the brilliant components of the game is the collectibles.
 It’s been a mainstay in adventure games since the beginning to add hidden items for the players to find.
-That has since been added to every single genre of gaming.
+And it seems to be a part of nearly every single genre of gaming.
 You’d be hard pressed to find a game that doesn’t have something for you to collect.
-However in Valiant Hearts these collectables are actually real items from The Great War, historical nuggets for the player.
+However, in Valiant Hearts, these collectibles are actual real items from The Great War, historical nuggets for the player.
 The player will find and learn anything from how the soldiers used goat hides as blankets to how they would make carvings out of bullets while spending months and months in the trenches.
-This information is invaluable and history like this in video games is wonderful.
+This information is invaluable, and history like this in video games is delightful.

 As incredible as Valiant Hearts is, it still has a few things that hold it back from being a true masterpiece.
 The puzzles are very much like an old adventure game.
-There’s a barrier in the way, now you must go find a way to move this barrier.
+There’s a barrier in the way; now find a way to move it.
 This could be anything from finding a lever that needs pulled or finding a stick of dynamite to blow away some fallen debris.
-It’s very simple, but it get’s repetitive and they even use the same “find the broken lever puzzle” a half a dozen times in the game.
-The puzzles in the game won’t test the players’ brain much.
+It’s straightforward, but it get’s repetitive, and they even use the same “find the broken lever puzzle” a half a dozen times in the game.
+The puzzles did not test my brain much.
 The only times I got stuck was when I just missed an item on the floor and simply had to backtrack to find it.
 There were some innovative ideas here and there, especially when it comes to using your dog to your advantage, but overall the puzzles got repetitive around midway through.
 I ended up riding the emotional waves to the conclusion, which is what I was hoping for in Valiant Hearts anyway, but I think I would have liked a little more “game” here.